xysz0824/CrazyStorm2.0/README.md

 ![Logo](/logo.png)
-# ABOUT
+# About
-CrazyStorm is a visual editor for particle barrage to make game easier.
+CrazyStorm is a visual editor for particle to make game effect easier.
-The project is developing now so we prohibit fork temporarily.Please wait, thank you.
+The project is developing now so we prohibit unofficial modification and other usage temporarily.
+Please wait official version, thank you!

+## Features Overview
+Wait to work out.

-## What's new
+## What's Our Goal
 1. Opensource
 2. New format and old version conversion
-3. Script
+3. Independent player
 4. Universal engine framework to support multiplatforms
-5. Independent player
+6. Script support
 6. so on

-## Development Environment
+## Runtime Environment
-- Windows 7 x64
+- Windows XP/Vista/7 or above
-- Visual Studio 2010
+- .NET Framework 4.0

-## LICENSE
+## License
 The MIT License (MIT)

 Copyright (c) StarX 2015